FAQs

 Our shipping is a combination of what we paid for the materials plus exactly what UPS charges us at our 24% discount, and then we round the total up to the next dollar.
 We do not charge a handling fee or personnel hours - there is no profit in our shipping service.
 We also box more than one item together to save the bidder money.
 Every box is different depending on the distance it is traveling, its weight, its size, and the value of the contents (fully insured for the amount paid).

 Prior to the auction, we are happy to provide you with rough shipping estimates.
+You can message us through LiveAuctioneers or email us at info@woodyauction.com to request a shipping estimate.

 What are your bid increments?